trailblazer/trailblazer.github.io/gems/cells/testing.md

 end
 {% endhighlight %}

+Calling the two helpers does exactly the same it does in a controller or a view.

-This will give you the cell instance.
+Usually, this will give you the cell instance.
 It's your job to invoke a state using `#call`.

 {% highlight ruby %}
-it "renders" do
+it "renders cell" do
   cell(:song, @song).call #=> HTML / Capybara::Node::Simple
+end
+{% endhighlight %}

+However, when invoked with `:collection`, it will render the cell collection for you.
+In that case, `#cell`/`#concept` will return a string of markup.

+{% highlight ruby %}
+it "renders collection" do
+  cell(:song, collection: [@song, @song]) #=> HTML
 end
 {% endhighlight %}